 Always brush your teeth

 Dental health matters, too.
-Brush your teeth at least twice a day to keep them sparkling clean and healthy!
+Brush your teeth at least twice a day to keep them sparkling clean and healthy.
+Have kids that hate brushing their teeth?
+Make it fun and play their favorite song while they brush; when the song ends, they are done, too!

 Go get those checkups